echaritonidis/RssFeeder/README.md

 ## Prerequisites

-To build and run the RaceAndPerformance Web API project, you'll need the following:
+To build and run the RssFeeder, you'll need the following:

 - [.NET Core 7.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/7.0)
 - The `dotnet ef` tool, which can be installed using the following command: `dotnet tool install --global dotnet-ef`